neo3072/DS-AI-ML-Resources/Interviews.md

     + What is the Kano model
     + What is cost of delay and CD3
     + How would you distinguish between low, medium, high, and critical bugs
-    + What's the difference between collaboration and concensus
+    + What's the difference between collaboration and consensus
     + What is the jobs to be done framework
 - Soft skills and scenario handling
     + Team estimates much longer than work should take